Skip to content

 For a raised timber floor in SE Queensland (a Queenslander, a home on stumps, an old low-set with a suspended floor) we fit polyester batts, cut and friction-fitted snugly between the joists with no gaps.
 We pick it because it’s vapour-open and hydrophobic so your timber keeps drying, because it lifts out for plumbing access and resale, because it’s inert and non-itch from day one, and because at $28–$35/m² it’s the cheapest of the three as well.
 The best choice for our climate happens to be the easy one.

-And I’ll tell you honestly when a floor isn’t worth doing.
+And I’ll tell you when a floor isn’t worth doing.
 The Australian Government’s guidance notes that in some warm-climate homes, insulating a suspended floor can even add a little to summer cooling load, so it’s not an automatic yes.
 A slab-on-ground house has no subfloor to get into at all.
 We make our own cellulose in Tiaro, but we won’t pump it under a floor, because a crawlspace is the wrong place for a material that absorbs moisture.
 It belongs in a sealed ceiling.
 We fit whichever product is right for the cavity, not whichever one we’d rather sell, which is exactly why you can trust the ranking on this page.

 Our pick for SE QLD · 2026